 County Roads

-A county road is any road that is maintained by the local county authority, rather than the state or federal system.
-County roads are usually smaller, slower roads, and they have a “C” or “CR” designation, followed by a number.
+A county road is any road maintained by the local county authority, rather than by the state or federal system.
+These tend to be smaller, slower roads, and carry a “C” or “CR” designation followed by a number.
+Quality varies enormously, from near-freeway standard right down to unpaved gravel, depending on the area, the traffic and the local county budget.
+Speed limits vary just as much.

 Interstate Exit Numbers